 How to Stock Sugar & 8 Sensible Reasons Why You Should

-Sugar is a staple in most households, but what happens when you run out?
-Do you know how to stock sugar so that you have what you need during good times and bad?
+Sugar is a consumer staple in most households, but what happens when you run out?
+Do you know how to stock sugar for what you need during good times and bad?
+I saw a lady at Costco today loading at least ten 25-pound bags of sugar into the back of her car.

-When it comes to prepping, many people overlook the importance of having a stockpile of staples like sugar.
+Many people overlook the importance of having a stockpile of staples like sugar when prepping.
 In this blog post, we’ll discuss how much sugar you should consider having, what type is best to have on hand, why you should stock it, and how to stock it properly.
-If you have health issues and can’t stock white sugar, be sure and stock the sweeteners of choice.
+If you have health issues and can’t stock white sugar, stock the sweeteners of choice.
 In case you missed this post, Stevia: Everything You Need to Know

 How to Stock Sugar & 8 Sensible Reasons Why You Should